aguther/dds-examples/README.md

 # DDS Examples
 This is an repository that contains some simple use cases for the usage of RTI DDS.

+## Copyright

+The files contained in this repository are published under MIT license with one exception: ShapeType.idl

+This file is part of the RTI Connext DDS SDK (see www.rti.com) and is used by a simple application for demonstration.

+The original license did not allow the publication and so I want to express a special thank you to RTI for the allowance to publish the file under a new license as found in this repository.

 ## Structure
 This example is using XML creation for the DDS.
 More information can be found on community.rti.com.